National Association of Elevator Contractors

 Section 1.
 Proposed amendments to these Bylaws must be signed by at least ten (10) percent of the Contractor members.

 Section 3.
-Such proposed amendments must be presented by the Board of Directors to the Annual Meeting and shall require a three-fourths affirmative vote of the Contractor members voting by mail ballot or in person for adoption.
+Such proposed amendments must be presented by the Board of Directors to the Annual Meeting and shall require a three-fourths affirmative vote of the Contractor members voting by ballot for adoption.

 Section 4.
-All future amendments to the Bylaws will be voted upon either by mail ballot, through a secure online system or in person at the Annual Meeting.
+All future amendments to the Bylaws will be voted upon through a secure online system prior to the Annual Meeting.
 The membership of the Association shall be advised of all proposed amendments to the Bylaws not later than sixty (60) days in advance of the start of the Annual Meeting.
-The voting members shall be provided with a written ballot and through a secure online system as well as the Board of Director’s recommendations for the passage or rejection of any proposed change.
-The mail in and secure online system ballot(s) shall indicate the change(s), the reasons supporting and opposing the change(s), and how the member would like the Board to cast that member’s ballot.
-Nothing contained within this section, however, precludes a member from casting a vote in person at the Annual Meeting.
-All mail ballots will be delivered to the Executive Office not later than ten (10) days prior to the start of the Annual Meeting and if mailed, they must be postmarked no later than fifteen (15) days prior to the start of the annual business meeting.
-All votes cast utilizing a secure online system shall be directed by the same timelines as noted above in this Section.
-Upon receipt of the mail ballots by the Executive Office, they shall be turned over to the Credentials Committee for tabulation and verification.
-These results along with those votes cast in person at the Annual Meeting shall be tabulated and immediately made know to the membership.
-Any member may withdraw a mail ballot by appearing and voting in person at the time of the Annual Meeting.
+The voting members shall be provided with a ballot through a secure online system as well as the Board of Director’s recommendations for the passage or rejection of any proposed change.
+The secure online system ballot(s) shall indicate the change(s), the reasons supporting and opposing the change(s), and how the member would like the Board to cast that member’s ballot.
+Upon receipt of the ballots by the Executive Office, they shall be turned over to the Credentials Committee for tabulation and verification.